 As with the story of the boy who cried Wolf, false alarms can be the downfall of any security system.
-False alarms are caused by many factors, these include but are not limited to poor system design, equipment failure, user error, and environmental.
+False alarms can be caused by many factors, these include but are not limited to poor system design, equipment failure, user error, environmental situations, and yes our furry friends.

-Unfortunately, false alarms do happen from time to time, the key to effective false alarm reduction is fast and accurate service response.
+Unfortunately, even in the best systems, false alarms do occasionally happen, the key to effective false alarm reduction is fast and capable service response.
 At KeepSafe Systems, we use our many years of experience to stack the cards in your favour.
 If you are currently experiencing false alarm issues, feel free to contact KeepSafe Systems and we will do our very best to remedy the situation.
-If you do not yet have a security system and you are considering the services of KeepSafe Systems, you can be assured we will provide you with the best service possible.
+If you do not yet have a security system and you are considering the services of KeepSafe Systems, you can be assured we will provide you with the best system and service possible.

 With the recent increase in false alarm awareness, many people have been either opting out or delaying the purchase of a security system.
 Others have distanced themselves from the decision-making process, by buying the least expensive "Package deal", without even considering how appropriate this system is for their needs and lifestyle.